henichole/Billionaires-Statistics/README.md

 # IMDB Database Analysis

 ## Project/Goals
-"In this project, we aim to explore the IMDb database encompassing all movies, alongside a more detailed examination of the top 1000 list, with the goal of deriving valuable insights.
+In this project, we aim to explore the IMDb database encompassing all movies, alongside a more detailed examination of the top 1000 list, with the goal of deriving valuable insights.
 The two datasets utilized can be found at the following links:

 IMDb Database of All Movies: https://www.kaggle.com/datasets/komalkhetlani/imdb-dataset